 Take the time you need to find clinicians who can take care of your Sjogren’s needs.
-You may go through several clinicians of each type you need before you find one who both understands Sjogren’s (or is willing to learn) and is a good fit for you.
-Some general communication strategies are provided in the Self- Advocacy for Diagnosis page.
+You may go through several clinicians before finding one who both understands Sjogren’s (or is willing to learn) and is a good fit for you.
+Some general communication strategies are provided in the Self-Advocacy for Diagnosis page.

-You may need multiple visits with a rheumatologist early on to get to each area of clinical concern.
-Your rheumatologist will also need to prioritize and pace according to symptom severity and his or her expert opinion.
+You may need multiple visits with a rheumatologist early on to address each area of clinical concern.
+Your rheumatologist will also need to prioritize according to symptom severity and his or her expert opinion.